GospelSounders/adventhymnals/content/03.church-hymnal/02.001-100/05.041-050/08.Softly-Now-the-Light-of-Day/docs.md

 ---
+title: |
-title: 48.
-Softly Now the Light of Day
+    048. Softly Now the Light of Day - Church Hymnal 1941
 metadata:
-    description:
+    description: |
+        Church Hymnal 1941 048.
+Softly Now the Light of Day.
+Softly now the light of day Fades upon out sight away: Free from care, from labor free, Lord, we would commune with Thee.
+    keywords:  |
-    keywords: Church Hymnal, Softly Now the Light of Day, Softly now the light of day,
+        Church Hymnal 1941, adventhymnals, advent hymnals, Softly Now the Light of Day, Softly now the light of day.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
-## 48. SOFTLY NOW THE LIGHT OF DAY
+## 048. SOFTLY NOW THE LIGHT OF DAY
+####  Church Hymnal 1941,

 ```txt

 1.
 Softly now the light of day
 Fades upon out sight away: